0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a site-owner, I want to include a newsletter sign up option, so that I can reach my audience with news and offers in a cost-effective manner.](https://github.com/0davidog/VideoDrome/issues/31)</em>

-A email newsletter sign-up link will be added to this site with the use of mailchimp's free services.
+An email newsletter sign-up link will be added to this site with the use of Mailchimp's free services.

 My goals for setting up an email newsletter for VideoDrome could include:

 - Direct Communication: An email newsletter may provide a direct channel of communication with my audience.
 Unlike social media platforms where posts may get lost in users' feeds, emails land directly in subscribers' inboxes, giving me a higher chance for user engagement.
 - Building Customer Relationships: Through regular newsletters, I could potentially build stronger relationships with my customers by providing them with useful content such as updates, and exclusive offers.
 This may help to keep the VideoDrome brand top-of-mind and encourage repeat purchases.
 - Promoting Products and Offers: Email newsletters allow for promotion of products and special offers directly to the audience.
-With news of new arrivals, sales, discounts, or limited-time promotions, a newsletter coul drive traffic to the store and increase sale potential.
+With news of new arrivals, sales, discounts, or limited-time promotions, a newsletter could rive traffic to the store and increase sale potential.
 - Targeted Marketing: With email marketing platforms, I can segment your subscriber list based on factors such as purchase history, interests, and engagement level.
 This enables me to send targeted and personalized emails to different segments of my audience, increasing relevance and effectiveness.
 - Measurable Results: Email marketing platforms provide analytics and reporting tools that allow you to track the performance of your newsletters.
 You can see metrics such as open rates, click-through rates, and conversion rates, enabling you to measure the effectiveness of your campaigns and make data-driven decisions to optimize future efforts.
 - Cost-Effectiveness: Compared to traditional marketing channels, email marketing is relatively inexpensive.
 Once I have set up my email list and created the templates, the cost of sending out newsletters is minimal, making it a cost-effective way to reach my target audience.